-49) In 2018, 10.8 million visitors passed through the doors of The Louvre, making it the most visited gallery on the planet and France’s #1 tourist attraction.
-Per day, 15,000 people, of which more than half are foreign, head to The Louvre.
+49) In 2022, 7.8 million visitors passed through the doors of The Louvre, making it France’s most-visited attraction and the world’s most-visited gallery.
+Per day, over 20,000 people, of which more than half are foreign, head to The Louvre.

 51) When The Louvre opened, the public was allowed free entry three days a week, the first access of its kind for people of all classes to have access to such important works of art.
 At the time, the museum only houses 537 paintings and 184 objects.

-52) Under Napoleon’s reign as Emperor, he sought to take other European countries priceless works of art to build The Louvre’s collection.
+52) One of the most interesting Paris history facts is that during his reign as Emperor, Napoleon wanted to take other European countries’ priceless works of art to build The Louvre’s collection.
 He even had the museum renamed Musée Napoléon.

-53) The Louvre staff managed to secret most valuable pieces of art out of the museum before the Nazi’s occupied Paris.
-During the war, the Nazi’s utilised the space to store stolen artwork, but after liberation, the staff brought the hidden artwork back.
+53) The Louvre staff managed to hide the most valuable pieces of art out of the museum before the Nazis occupied Paris.
+During the war, the Nazis utilized the space to store stolen artwork, but after liberation, the staff brought the hidden artwork back.
 Nobody knows where they had hidden it for the duration of the war.

-54) The Louvre is part of the Louvre Palace, which housed France’s kings since the 13th century.
+54) The Louvre is part of the Louvre Palace, which previously housed France’s kings from the 13th century.
 Remnants of the original castle are still on display in lower parts of the Musée du Louvre.

 Looking to stay near the Louvre in Paris?
-This is the best Paris Airbnb nestled in the heart of the city of lights right nearby the world’s most famous museum.
+This is the best Paris apartment nestled in the heart of the city of lights, a 10-minute walk from the world’s most famous museum.

-57) The recognisable glass pyramid structure of the exterior of the Louvre is actually one of its newer additions, achieving completion in 1989.
+57) The recognizable glass pyramid structure of the exterior of the Louvre is actually one of its newer additions, achieving completion in 1989.

-58) The Louvre is owned by the French government, who oversee the funding for general operations and workers salaries.
+58) The Louvre is owned by the French government, which oversees the funding for general operations and workers’ salaries.
 Any restorations or refurbishments are up to the museum itself to source funds for.
 Luckily, their annual profits are in the range of €122 million.

 60) 2000 people currently work at The Louvre, and the museum lends exhibitions to many others across the world in order to continue to fund their operations.